bennycheung/bennycheung.github.io/_posts/2023-11-28-q-star-new-method-in-problem-solving.md

 ### LLMs as Compressed Knowledge Systems

-The third component of Q* is the use of [Large Language Models (LLMs) as compressed knowledge systems](https://www.youtube.com/watch?v=zjkBMFhNj_g&ab_channel=AndrejKarpathy).
+The third component of Q* is the use of [Large Language Models (LLMs)](https://www.youtube.com/watch?v=zjkBMFhNj_g&ab_channel=AndrejKarpathy).
 LLMs, such as GPT-4, represent a breakthrough in how machines can handle vast amounts of information.

 ![LLM_Neural_Network_predict_next_word_explained]({{ site.baseurl }}images/q-star-new-method-in-problem-solving/LLM_Neural_Network_predict_next_word_explained.jpg)